-In addition to that, the Board has periodically assessed general business trends by taking into consideration the information received from the company officers and making periodic comparisons between expected and achieved results.
-In particular, in line with the requirements of application criterion 1.C.1 of the 2011 Code, the Board of Directors:
+Finally, the Board has periodically assessed general business trends by taking into consideration the information received from the company officers and making periodic comparisons between expected and achieved results.
+In particular, in line with the requirements of application criterion 1.C.1 of the Self-Regulatory Code, the Board of Directors:

-- periodically monitored the implementation of the strategic, industrial and financial plans of the Company approved from time to time; - defined, within the framework of the business plan, the nature and compatible risk level of Autogrill's strategic objectives; - defined the specific risk management policy required for the typical risks of the business activity by adopting policies and procedures; - examined and made decisions on the significant transactions of the Subsidiaries, even with the mere purpose of acknowledging the same.
+- periodically monitored the implementation of the industrial and financial plans of the Company approved from time to time; - defined, within the framework of the business plan, the nature and compatible risk level of Autogrill's objectives; - defined the specific risk management policy required for the typical risks of the business activity by adopting policies and procedures; - examined and made decisions on the significant transactions of the Subsidiaries, even with the mere purpose of acknowledging the same.

-We specify that, based on the revenues generated by the Subsidiaries, the Board of Directors, before the Demerger Effective Date, had identified the following Subsidiaries of strategic importance: HMSHost Corporation and WDFG SAU, both fully owned by Autogrill at that time.
+We specify that, based on the revenues generated by the Subsidiaries, the Board of Directors, before the Demerger Effective Date, had identified the following Subsidiaries of strategic importance: the companies HMSHost Corporation and WDFG SAU, both fully owned by Autogrill at that time.

-Considering that, due to the Demerger and starting from its Effective Date, the full ownership of WDFG SAU was transferred to the Beneficiary, WDF, thus deeply altering the composition of the Autogrill Group, on 13 February 2014 the Board of Directors identified HMSHost Corporation and Holding de Participations Autogrill S.a.s. as Subsidiaries of strategic importance.
+Considering that, due to the Demerger and starting from its Effective Date, the full ownership of WDFG SAU was transferred to the Beneficiary, WDF, thus deeply altering the composition of Autogrill Group, on 13 February 2014 the Board of Directors identified the companies HMSHost Corporation and Holding de Participations Autogrill S.a.s. as Subsidiaries of strategic importance.

-As regards Directors' Fees, we point out that the global remuneration amount was divided among the members of the Board of Directors during the Shareholders' Meeting of the date of their appointment, 21 April 2011.
+As regards Directors' Fees, we point out that the global remuneration amount was divided among the members of the Board of Directors during the Shareholders' Meeting on the date of their appointment, 28 May 2014.

-In its first meeting after its appointment, on April 21 2011, the Board of Directors apportioned the overall amount of Directors' emoluments fixed by the Shareholders' Meeting among the Board's committees and their respective members (with the sole exception of the Related-Party Transaction Committee, given the non-routine and non-repetitive nature of the activities it may be called on to carry out).
+In its first meeting after its appointment, on 28 May 2014, the Board of Directors apportioned the overall amount of Directors' emoluments fixed by the Shareholders' Meeting among the Board's committees and their respective members.

-On 10 November 2011, having first examined the proposals of the Human Resources Committee and heard the opinion of the Board of Statutory Auditors, it also fixed the emoluments for the special executive functions assigned to the CEO.
+On 18 June 2014, upon the proposal of the Human Resources Committee and having heard the opinion of the Board of Statutory Auditors, it also fixed the emoluments for the special executive functions assigned to the CEO.

-In line with international best practices and with the provisions of the 2006 Code (application criterion 1.C.1(g), similar to that of the 2011 Code), the Board of Directors, during its meeting of 12 December 2013, initiated the periodic Board self-evaluation programme regarding the size, composition and operation of the Board of Directors and its Committees with reference to the Year 2013.
-At the date of this Report, the outcome of this Board review will be made available by the Board of Directors during the meeting of 3 April 2014.
+In December 2014, in line with international best practices and with the provisions of the Self-Regulatory Code (application criterion 1.C.1(g)), the Board of Directors initiated the periodic Board self-evaluation programme regarding the size, composition and operation of the Board of Directors and its Committees with reference to the Year 2014.